Thanks for your interest in becoming a poster artist for the Short List of the Polaris Music Prize.

-A (1) poster design may also be selected for a mural in downtown Toronto, courtesy of the Downtown Yonge BIA and the TTC.
+A (1) poster design may also be selected for a mural in downtown Toronto, courtesy of the Downtown Yonge BIA.
 If this happens the poster artists will be offered additional compensation.

 Polaris is offering this as compensation for your work:

 - $250+HST flat fee for the artwork• Participating artists will also be paid $250 USD by Collective Arts Brewing to license their work for Polaris Gala-related product placement.
 Poster artists maintain ownership of their work.
 Collective Arts process their payments via PayPal.

 - 10 screen prints (from the limited edition run of 44)